nodejs/node/doc/api/repl.md

 be connected to any Node.js [stream][].

-Instances of [`repl.REPLServer`][] support automatic completion of inputs, simplistic Emacs-style line editing, multi-line inputs, ANSI-styled output, saving and restoring current REPL session state, error recovery, and customizable evaluation functions.
+Instances of [`repl.REPLServer`][] support automatic completion of inputs, completion preview, simplistic Emacs-style line editing, multi-line inputs, [ZSH][] like reverse-i-search, ANSI-styled output, saving and restoring current REPL session state, error recovery, and customizable evaluation functions.
+Terminals that do not support ANSI-styles and Emacs-style line editing automatically fall back to a limited feature set.

 ### Commands and Special Keys